 Ascariasis occurs worldwide.
 It is concentrated in tropical and subtropical areas with poor sanitation, but transmission also occurs in rural areas of the southeastern US.
 Ascariasis is the most prevalent intestinal helminth infection in the world.
-Current estimates suggest that > 1.3 billion people are infected, and about 20,000 infected people (mostly children) die each year of bowel or biliary obstruction.
+Current estimates suggest that about 1 billion people are infected, and about 20,000 infected people (mostly children) die each year of bowel or biliary obstruction.
 An estimated 4 million people in the US are infected.

 Symptoms and Signs

 Larvae migrating through the lungs may cause cough, wheezing, and occasionally hemoptysis or other respiratory symptoms.
 Adult worms in small numbers usually do not cause GI symptoms, although passage of an adult worm by mouth or rectum may bring an otherwise asymptomatic patient to medical attention.
 Bowel or biliary obstruction causes cramping abdominal pain, nausea, and vomiting.
 Jaundice is uncommon.
 Even moderate infections can lead to undernutrition in children.
 The pathophysiology is unclear and may include competition for nutrients, impairment of absorption, and depression of appetite.